 A lot of the normal challenges that new trucks face came easy to me since I had been doing street food for 6 years before I started BC.
 The hardest part was probably just figuring out what we can do vs. what customers wanted.
-Most of us come from a fine dining background, so we really wanted to do some crazy stuff off the truck at the beginning.
+Most of us come from a fine-dining background, so we really wanted to do some crazy stuff off the truck at the beginning.
 Turns out most people just wanted the burger, which is a great one, but we were really hoping the scrapple (pig face) grilled cheese would sell better!
 The other hurdle is explaining to some guests why the food cost are what they are.
-Most guests are cool, and get it, but sometimes you get the “Why is your burger $10 when I can get one for $2 at Burger King?”.
+Most guests are cool and get it, but sometimes you get the “Why is your burger $10 when I can get one for $2 at Burger King?”.
 You definitely don’t do street food to get rich.
-The margins are paper thin, and there are so many factors that you need to include in your price from commissary rentals to truck maintenance.
+The margins are paper-thin, and there are so many factors that you need to include in your price from commissary rentals to truck maintenance.

 DO YOU HAVE ANY ADVICE YOU WOULD OFFER OTHER ASPIRING FOOD TRUCKS?

 My advice would be to keep your hustle game strong.
 Street food is not like the movie “Chef”.
 You will not have 100 people waiting in line for you to open on your first day.
 You need to build up your clientele by putting out amazing food with great customer service.
-There a lot of hungry people in Seattle, and a lot of events, but you need to put your time in and know some days are going to be busts.
-You also need to factor all of bad days into your business plan and come up with pricing that makes sense and won’t leave you broke after a bad winter.
+There a lot of hungry people in Seattle, and a lot of events, but you need to put your time in and know some days are going to be busted.
+You also need to factor all of the bad days into your business plan and come up with pricing that makes sense and won’t leave you broke after a bad winter.